 4. Eat breakfast at an NGO skills cafe

 There are several non-profit organisations that have cafes in Cambodia.
-You can drink coffee, eat cake and support their good work in Phnom Penh at Daughters of Cambodia and Connecting Hands, in Siem Reap at Joe to Go and Battambang at the Green Mango Cafe, The Lonely Tree Cafe and Cafe Hope of Children.
+You can drink coffee, eat cake and support their good work in Phnom Penh at Daughters of Cambodia and Connecting Hands.
+In Siem Reap at Joe to Go and in Battambang at the Green Mango Cafe, The Lonely Tree Cafe and Cafe Hope of Children.

 5. Dine at Jaan Bai